The24Kings/PlayerCompassTracker/README.md

 Use compasses to hunt down your friends!

 # How to use
-Use `/hunt` and click on the desired player to get a compass pointing to their last known location
+Use `/hunt` and click on the desired player to get a compass pointing to their location
 Right-click the compass to get the prey's current Y level

 # Plans